Salvation by Love, through Love.

 NEXT BIBLE FEASTS:

-Pentecost, Feast of Weeks
+Feast of Tabernacles (Sukkot)

 Quit just flappin' your gums about it and do what Jesus did.
 Follow God's holy days.
 Join the rest of the Body in remembering the past, practicing the present, and rehearsing the future aspects of the Father's feasts and festivals.